okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/apple/appatidp.md

 5. Select the identifier that you just created.

-6. Scroll down and select the **Sign In with Apple** check box, and then click **Configure** to define the domain your app is running on and the redirect URLs used during the OAuth flow.
+6. Select the **Sign In with Apple** check box, and then click **Configure** to define the domain your app is running on and the redirect URLs used during the OAuth flow.

 7. If it isn't already selected, select the App ID that you just created from the **Primary App ID** drop-down box.